zero-sakura-jp/build-your-own-radar/README.md

 # Setchy's Build Your Own Technology Radar

 > [!NOTE]
-> This is hosted at https://radar.setchy.io for anyone to use
+> This enhanced version is hosted at https://radar.setchy.io for anyone to use

 ## Overview

-An enhanced version of Thoughtworks [BYOR][byor], which incorporates a number of usability and functionality improvements by @setchy that close the gap between the [byor hosted offering](tw-byor) and the [official thoughtworks radar](tw-radar)
+An enhanced version of Thoughtworks [BYOR][byor], which incorporates a number of usability and functionality improvements by @setchy.

+These enhancements are mostly back-ported features that exists in the [official thoughtworks radar](tw-radar), but currently are not available within the [byor version](tw-byor)

 ## Enhancements

 These enhancements including:

-- deep linking to quadrants
+- [deep linking to quadrants][pr-linking]
-- deep linking to blips
+- [deep linking to blips][pr-linking]
-- alphabetic ordering of blips
+- [alphabetic ordering of blips][pr-alpha-order]
-- consistent draw order of blips based on blip number
+- [consistent draw order of blips based on blip number][pr-draw-ascending]
-- blip movement detail (moved in, moved out, unchanged)
+- [blip movement detail (moved in, moved out, unchanged)][pr-movement]
+- [fix for google tag manager analytics plugin][pr-gtm]

 Each of these have a [corresponding PR open][prs] for contribution to the upstream project